borjinipun/borjinipun/README.md

 # Hi there, I'm Nipun Borji👋

+AI & Data Specialist | ML & Analytics | Aviation & eCommerce
-Results-driven Data Specialist with expertise in AI, Machine Learning, and Data Analytics, optimizing aviation data management and eCommerce platforms.
-Proven ability to lead teams, develop ML models, and enhance data accuracy, improving efficiency by up to 30%.
-Passionate about leveraging LLMs, RAG, and prompt engineering to drive innovation in AI-powered solutions.
+Optimizing aviation data management and eCommerce platforms with AI, ML, and data analytics.
+Experienced in developing ML models, enhancing data accuracy, and improving efficiency by 30%.
+Passionate about LLMs, RAG, and prompt engineering to drive AI innovation.

 ## 🛠️ Skills & Technologies